 Youmin Cho, a Ph.D. student at U-M School of Nursing, is hoping to bring lessons from the U.S. back to her home country of Korea.
 "We are trying to develop standardized clinical practices in Korea," Cho explained.
-"That's why a lot of faculty recommend that students go to America or Britaincountries that have well-developed, evidence-based practice."
+"That's why a lot of faculty recommend that students go to America or Britain-countries that have well-developed, evidencebased practice."
 As an international student, Cho's ambitions have not been without obstacles but she does have a support system.
 "The faculty are very welcoming to international students," Cho said.
 "I also have friends in my program from Taiwan, Indonesia and China.
 We have a study group to talk about our difficulties.
 All of my classmates encourage me to talk about my experiences and clinical issues.
 I really appreciate them."
 Beyond the classroom, certain cultural aspects have come as a surprise.
 For example, Cho had not encountered openly LGBTQ patients in Korea.
 She was also shocked by caseload differences in the U.S. compared to Korea.
-Cho likes the centralized nature of the primary care provider system in the U.S. In Korea, if I have a sore throat, I can go to an ENT clinic.
+Cho likes the centralized nature of the primary care provider system in the U.S. "In Korea, if I have a sore throat, I can go to an ENT clinic.
 But I don't have a family medicine, 'whole medicine' provider.
 There is a lack of consistency in terms of health care management.
 I'm really inspired by the primary care system in the U.S." Cho hopes that her growing familiarity with these cultural and nursing practice differences will prepare her to work toward enhancing the system in her own country and eventually teaching a new generation of students to do the same.

-100% PASS RATE ON BOARD TESTS IN 2019 FOR UMSN-PREPARED FNP STUDENTS UMSN's robust infrastructure allows you to tailor your graduate nursing education around specific career goals while receiving the rigorous education necessary to excel on certification testing.
+100% PASS RATE ON BOARD TESTS IN 2020 FOR U-M NURSING-PREPARED FNP STUDENTS U-M School of Nursing's robust infrastructure allows you to tailor your graduate nursing education around specific career goals while receiving the rigorous education necessary to excel on certification testing.
 Through our vast network of clinical partners, alumni, world-renowned faculty and interdisciplinary groups, you can immerse yourself in experiences that are especially meaningful to you both personally and professionally.
-Meet some of our recent grads and current students to learn more about the opportunities that are available to you as a graduate nursing student at UMSN.
-To see more stories, visit nursing.umich.edu/student-stories PLUG IN TO AND BUILD THE UMSN INFRASTRUCTURE AN EDUCATION FOR YOU
+Meet some of our recent grads and current students to learn more about the opportunities that are available to you as a graduate nursing student at U-M School of Nursing.
+PLUG IN TO AND BUILD